JenniferMack/scalzi-generator/README.md

 ## Workflow

-The `scalzi_generator.workflow.zip` unpacks into a workflow file that is used by the Automator app.
+The `scalzi_generator.workflow.zip` unpacks into a workflow file that is used by the Mac OS X Automator app.
 From there it can saved as service for system wide Standard Response goodness.